In Waldorf's Favor

 The Waldorf conception of freedom is essentially Germanic and is tightly bound up with concepts of obedience.
 Steiner was not a proponent of liberalism or democracy.
 He denied that he was a reactionary (did he protest too much on this point?), but his aversion to liberalism and democracy was explicit.
 "Please do not think I am trying to promote conservative or reactionary tendencies by what I am going to say, but it is true that, inasmuch as education is concerned, there was greater freedom during the times when liberalism was nonexistent — not to mention democracy.
 Lack of freedom has crept in only during the times of liberalism and democracy." — Rudolf Steiner, THE CHILD’S CHANGING CONSCIOUSNESS (Anthroposophic Press, 1996), p.
 203.

 True cognition, in Waldorf belief, is clairvoyance.
 See "Clairvoyance".
+Steiner taught that the brain does not produce thoughts, it merely reflects the thoughts received from outside.

 Imagination, according to Steiner, is a preliminary form of clairvoyance.
 Higher forms are inspiration and intuition.
 See "The Brief Waldorf / Steiner Encyclopedia".
+Through the exercise of will, one can develop clairvoyance, Steiner said.
+True perception, he taught, comes when one accurately receives "living pictures" through the accurate use of imagination.

 In Waldorf belief, there are nine ranks of gods.
 The spirits often called "angels" are the lowest rank of gods, while the "archangels" are the second rank.
 See "Polytheism".